Nico-Shock/Arch-Linux-Gaming-Ready-on-Nvidia/README.md

 nano /etc/sudoers
 ```
 Uncomment `%wheel ALL=(ALL) ALL`. (or just search for `# %`)
-Add `Defaults rootpw` to require the root password for sudo.
+**Optional:** Add `Defaults rootpw` to require the root password for sudo at the bottom of the file.

 ## Install Bootloader